sighupio/gatekeeper-policy-manager/README.md

 The target Kubernetes Cluster can be the one where GPM is deployed or some [remote cluster(s) using a kubeconfig file](#Multi-cluster-support).
 You can also run GPM [locally in a client machine](#Running-locally) and connect to a remote cluster.

-It can display all the defined **Constraint Templates** with their rego code, and all the **Constraints** with its current status, violations, enforcement action, matches definitions, etc.
+GPM can display all the defined **Constraint Templates** with their rego code, all the Gatekeeper Configuration CRDs, and all the **Constraints** with its current status, violations, enforcement action, matches definitions, etc.

 [You can see some screenshots below](#Screenshots).